How To Insure Antiques Or Artwork

 The first step in taking out any insurance policy is to decide which items you would like to insure.

-If you have any of the following items which you consider to be of high value, you would most likely benefit from having them insured under an antique insurance policy:
+If you have any of the following items which you consider to be of high value, you would most likely benefit from having them insured under an antique or artwork insurance policy:

 • Fine art